How to configure NTP server in Active Directory, Step by step

 If you are facing Event ID errors 47, or if your configuration has the source configuration set as "Local CMOS Clock", try:

-2 - Make sure you can reach your external NTP server, try to ping it;
+2 - Make sure you can reach your external NTP server through port UDP 123.

 3 - Restart your server and try again.

-4 - Make sure you don't have any other NTP settings on your domain through GPO.
+4 - Make sure you don't have any other NTP setting being applied on your domain through GPO.

 5 - Make sure your current time is not as far as 1000 seconds from the real time.